 It is possible that the scrotum will swell for a few weeks after the operation.
 This is not dangerous, but the swelling will go away on its own.

 Even after surgery to fix the testicle in place, the development of the testicle must be monitored to ensure that it grows normally.
 The testicles are responsible for puberty and the emergence of male characteristics, so any problem in normal growth may indicate a defect in the testicles.

 Other ways to treat an undescended testicle without surgery are available in Turkey, including:

-- hormonal therapy: By injecting the chorionic stimulus directed at the gonad (HCG), which stimulates the body to secrete testosterone, this hormone may help lower the testicle into the scrotum.
+- riskfor hormonal treatment: By injecting the chorionic stimulus directed at the gonad (HCG), which stimulates the body to secrete testosterone, this hormone may help lower the testicle into the scrotum.
 This method is currently not used due to the superiority of surgery on it.

 - Testicular saline replacement: Usually used for children who have the absence of one or two testicles, these substitutes have no benefit other than that they fill the place of the testicle and give the scrotum a natural appearance.